pross99/wowItemTracker/README.md

 This project is a front-end application built with React, designed to interact with Transmog API https://github.com/pross99/Transmogapi.
-It allows users to create,update and manage wanted items in a game.
+It allows users to create,update and manage wanted cosmetics from the game World Of Warcraft.

 Installation
 Clone the repository: